Help - Preparing & submitting applications - Radiation Assurance

 Should you apply for Radiation Assurance?

-Radiation Assurance is a pre-submission process and occurs before your application is made for other regulatory approvals such as REC and ARSAC reviews.
+Radiation Assurance is a pre-submission process and occurs before you apply for other regulatory approvals such as REC and ARSAC reviews.
+This is due to the need to obtain MPE and CRE sign-off in Part B Section 3.

-If your study will involve ionising radiation exposures in the NHS/HSC, please apply for Radiation Assurance.
+If your study will involve ionising radiation exposures taking place in secondary care in the NHS/HSC you should apply for Radiation Assurance.
+You should also read the guidance on defining research exposures before beginning your application.

-If your application will be submitted through combined review, please read the guidance on this web page in conjunction with the additional guidance on the HRA website before making your application to Radiation Assurance.
+If you intend to submit your application through combined review you should read the guidance on this web page, along with the additional guidance on IRAS Help and the HRA website, before you submit.

 Back to the top